kevinsea/Insight-Wiki-Stage/Async Commands and Queries.md

 	Task<IList<Beer>> beerTask = task.ToList<Beer>();

 This lets you use the object mapping engine, but manage the rest of the connection and query lifecycle yourself.

+## Some Async Notes ##

+* .NET 4.5 now supports OpenAsync on SqlConnections.
+Insight will use this in async mode when it is available.
+If OpenAsync is not available on the given type of connection, it falls back to a task that blocks on the open call.
+* Insight does not use Async mode for deriving the stored procedure parameters.
+Parameter derivation only should occur once per query, so it's a blocking operation.
+We didn't want to add a whole bunch of task infrastructure for that one-time startup scenario.